NBrown140/ev-compare/README.md

 # EV Compare

-An open-source tool to compare electric vehicles across markets.
+An open-source database and web application to compare electric vehicles across markets.
 Built with React, TypeScript, and Vite.

 ## Contributing data